hverr/status-dashboard/README.md

  - darwin
  - windows

+### Usage
+See the systemd-scripts in the [examples](examples) directory:

+    - `dashboard-server -c server_config.json`
+    - `dashboard-client -c client_config.json`

 ### User Authentication
-You can protect the dashboard using HTTP basic authentication by adding a dictionary of login, password pairs to the configuration file.
+You can protect the dashboard using HTTP basic authentication by adding a dictionary of login, password pairs to the configuration file of the server.

 ```json
 {